8 Classic Vegetarian Recipes from Chennai's Culinary Scene

 7. Kosumalli (Moong Dal Salad)

-Kosumalli is a refreshing salad served at weddings and festivals and helps lighten the heaviness of rice and gravies on a meal.
+Kosumalli is a refreshing salad served at weddings and festivals and helps lighten the heaviness of rice and gravies in a meal.

 Key Points: